ED REM 3721 Psychoeducational Assessment and Evaluation: 3 semester hours

 ED REM 6730 Educational Program Evaluation: 3 semester hours

-Prerequisites: ED REM 6710, ED REM 6750; or consent of instructor.
+Prerequisites: ED REM 6710 or ED REM 6750; or consent of instructor.
 Covers principles and procedures for developing and assessing the quality and effectiveness of programs, projects, and materials related to planned interventions and system changes in educational settings.

 Prerequisites: ED REM 6730 or consent of the instructor.
 Extension of the principles, attributes, and practice of program evaluation to contemporary problems and settings.
 Study will include the comparison of examples of the program evaluation process.
 Focus will be on adherence to the Program Evaluation Standards endorsed by leading professional research and evaluation associations.